kannans89/RustRepo/22_ErrorHandling/22_ErrorHandling.md

 # Error Handling

-In Rust, errors are grouped into two major category.
+In Rust, errors are grouped into two major categories-

 |Sr No |  name    |Description|Usage
 |:----:|:----------|:-------|:-------
 | 1    | Recoverable     | Errors which can be  handled |Result enum
 | 2    | UnRecoverable     | Errors which cannot be handled |panic macro

+A recoverable error is an error that can be corrected.
+A program can  retry the failed operation or specify an alternate course of action when it encounters a recoverable error.Recoverable errors do not cause a program to fail abruptly.An example of a recoverable error is `File Not Found` error.

-For a recoverable error, such as a file not found error, it’s reasonable to report the problem to the user and retry the operation.
-Unrecoverable errors are always symptoms of bugs, like trying to access a location beyond the end of an array.
+Unrecoverable errors, cause a program to fail abruptly.A program cannot revert to its normal state if an unrecoverable error occurs.It cannot retry the failed operation or undo the error.An example of an unrecoverable error is trying to access a location beyond the end of an array.

-Rust doesn't have exceptions unlike other programming languages.Instead it used ` Result<T, E> ` for recoverable errors and the `panic! `macro that stops execution when the program encounters an unrecoverable error.
+Unlike other programming languages,Rust doesn't have exceptions .It returns an enum` Result<T, E> ` for recoverable errors, while it calls the `panic` macro if the program encounters an unrecoverable error.
+The `panic` macro causes the program to exit abruptly.

 ## Panic Macro and Unrecoverable Errors

-`panic!` macro allows a program to to terminate immediately and provide feedback to the caller of the program.
-It should be used when a program reaches an unrecoverable problem.
+`panic!` macro allows a program to terminate immediately and provide feedback to the caller of the program.
+It should be used when a program reaches an unrecoverable state.

 ```rust
 fn main() {